8th Street Redesign

 I recall at the meeting in November that there was no timeline for an 8th Street redesign.
 The meeting was to 'gather input' from neighbors and residents in the area.
 With the creation of these plans, it seems like there is momentum to go forward with a redesign.
 Is this a correct assessment?
 What is the timeline, and will there be another opportunity for public input before any designs are finalized?

-frenchfry63 asked almost 4 years ago
+frenchfry63 asked over 4 years ago

 The timeline moving forward is uncertain.
 The impacts of Covid have made the future of this project, and all other projects even less clear.
 If the project is to proceed then the next step would be to refine the citizen selected option.
 If that occurs then yes, most assuredly there will be additional opportunities for public input.